The west has its canyons and mountain ranges, the great plains their manifest destiny-invoking open prairies.

 Night will fall soon.
-Henry David Thoreau’s Walden is appropriate reading the cabin has on its little shelf.
+Henry David Thoreau’s Walden is appropriate reading provided by the cabin.
 In the chapter entitled “Solitude,” Thoreau writes, “I believe that men are generally still a little afraid of the dark, though the witches are all hung, and Christianity and candles have been introduced.”

 I find this a surprising caprice for Thoreau, who I picture as a stoic realist with a close cropped beard and no patience for the supernatural.
 I also think that Christianity and candlelight are more likely provocations for witches and ghosts than deterrents.

 If Thoreau was here, 136 miles west of Walden, he wouldn’t find candlelight sufficient to dispel an eerie atmosphere.
 There’s something vacuum-like about these woods.
 The trees aren’t particularly dense, and the most threatening wildlife I’ve seen is a mosquito.
 But you get the sense that one hollow looks like every other.
 Thinking yourself on known ground, familiarity could fall out from under you in the realization that you’re utterly lost.
 Best not to stray far.

 Thoreau asks, “What danger is there if you don’t think of any?”
 Here, it’s easy not to think of any.
 As long as your cabin is behind you, just past those thin trees, you could lie down and sleep, unmolested and undisturbed, the landscape shimmering like a dream.